riceissa/issarice.com/wiki/college-computer-setup.md

 # First year

-Over the course of my first year at [University of Washington](), my computer setup changed a few times, so I thought I'd talk about them here (since it might help others decide on how to approach their own college computer setup).
+Over the course of my first year at [[University of Washington]], my computer setup changed a few times, so I thought I'd talk about them here (since it might help others decide on how to approach their own college computer setup).

 Before college, I didn't have a fast laptop computer; my main machine actually was an Acer laptop but its screen was broken so in order to use it I had to connect it to an external monitor!
 I didn't want to take this machine to my dorm room because I knew it would be a pain to setup, and also I still wanted a computer to use at home.